sb6596/build_scripts/README.md

 > of source you want to build from (a ROM or TWRP)

 * Scripts in this repository
-  * lpad_twrp-5.1.sh - builds TWRP for all Liquid Porting & Development devices using android-5.1 branch
+  * lpad-twrp.sh - builds TWRP for all Liquid Porting & Development devices using android-5.1 branch
-  * lpad_twrp-6.0.sh - builds TWRP for all Liquid Porting & Development devices using android-6.0 branch
+  * build-rom.sh - builds a ROM for one particular device
-  * build_rom.sh - builds a ROM for one particular device
+  * build-twrp.sh | lpad-twrp.sh - builds TWRP for one particular device
-  * build_twrp.sh - builds TWRP for one particular device
+  * lpad-devices.sh - set of device configurations for building TWRP for all LPAD devices

 * Misc. scripts
-  * install_megatools.sh - installs MEGA for uploading builds
+  * megatools-installer.sh - installs MEGA for uploading builds

-## Cloning
+## Preparing scripts

 Now we'll clone them and `cd` to them by running these commands: